CatherineTrevor/gothenburg-netball/README.md

 Since 26 January I have focused more on this aspect of the project, and I hope it is more apparent towards the end that I have committed more frequently, using more coherent messages, providing clarity to other developers who may read the material.

 For project management I have used Monday.com, allowing me to manage the tasks for the project as needed.
-Click here to link to my Monday.com page.
+[Click here](https://view.monday.com/967209329-13bb5298e3c2fc86a8d6f5871d899558?r=use1) to link to my Monday.com project page.